dophist/kaldi-lstm/README.md

 ```

 ## Q2.
 How do I stack more than one layer of LSTM?
 In google's paper, two layers of medium-sized LSTM is the best setup to beat DNN on WER.
-Currently there isn't a direct binary tool to do so, but like above Q1, you can do this by text level editing:
+You can do this by text level editing:
-	- use some of your training data to train one layer LSTM nnet
+* use some of your training data to train one layer LSTM nnet
-	- convert it into text format with nnet-copy with "--binary=false"
+* convert it into text format with nnet-copy with "--binary=false"
-	- insert a pre-initialized LSTM component between softmax and your pretrained LSTM, and you can feed all your training data to the stacked LSTM, e.g:
+* insert a pre-initialized LSTM component text between softmax and your pretrained LSTM, and you can feed all your training data to the stacked LSTM, e.g:
 ```
 <Nnet>
 <Transmit> 40 40